David had been passed over for two promotions.

 - Be flexible in how you lead.
 As times change, we look for different types of leaders.
 When situations are frightening or the news is bad, we look for a more autocratic leader to take charge and fix things.
 When times are good, we look for a more community-oriented and cooperative leader.
 Pay attention to the dynamics that might be changing and that might require you to shift leadership styles.

-Remember who is under your care.
+Good leaders remember who is under their care.